 Is it an operating lease?

-ASC 842 will not significantly change the recording of finance leases.
+ASC 842 will not significantly change the manner in which finance leases are recorded, but will have a large impact on the manner in which operating leases are recorded.
 However, the tests in determining the lease classification have changed.
-The first step is, therefore, to identify which of your leases may be finance and which are operating.
+The first step is to identify which of your leases may be finance and which are operating.
 Each lease must go through five tests to determine its classification.
 The five tests are:

 - Will the ownership or title of the asset be transferred to the lessee when the lease term ends?

 - Is the lessee reasonably certain to exercise an option to purchase the underlying asset?